JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ### Fix for slow SSH client connections.

-In some cases, a fresh install of Ubuntu can have slow a SSH connection when using password authentication.
+Sometimes a fresh install of Ubuntu can have slow a SSH connection when using password authentication.
 This happens because SSH has `password` authentication set as the last authentication option by default.
 So you want to edit the SSH config to push `password` authentication closer to the top of the list like so:

     sudo nano /etc/ssh/ssh_config